 Anderson Cook is a writer and educator located in Brooklyn, NY.
 His plays and musicals have been seen at venues like (le) poisson rouge, The Boston Conservatory, Dixon Place, the Lee Strasberg Theatre & Film Institute, and comedy clubs, bar backrooms, and rooftops across the city.

-He is the recipient of a 2018 Sloan Screenwriting Grant from the Alfred P. Sloan Foundation, a finalist for the Echo Theatre’s National Young Playwright and a semi-finalist for the Eugene O’Neill Center’s 2019 New Play Conference.
+Anderson won the 2019 Tribeca Film Institute Sloan Student Grand Jury Prize for his screenplay James Thomas Thinks the Earth is Flat, which was also the recipient of a 2018 Sloan Screenwriting Grant from the Alfred P. Sloan Foundation.
+He’s been a finalist for the Echo Theatre’s National Young Playwright and a semi-finalist for the Eugene O’Neill Center’s 2019 New Play Conference.
 Anderson and his writing partner Amanda D’Archangelis were the winners of the 2017 NMI New Voices Contest, co-sponsored by Walt Disney Imagineering.
 His writing is published in The Best Men’s Stage Monologues of 2018 (Smith & Kraus).

 He teaches creative & expository writing, standardized test prep, and other subjects through A-List Education, Cohen Math Prep, and private tutoring.
 He teaches producing in the Tisch School of the Arts at New York University, his alma mater.
 Anderson works as a volunteer mentor and editor for the PEN America Prison Writing Program.

 He holds a BFA and MFA in dramatic writing from NYU and the Carnegie Mellon University School of Drama.
 He’s a member of the Dramatists Guild and the BMI Lehman Engel Musical Theatre Writing Workshop.